barkevsarkli/barkevsarkli/README.md

 ### Hi there 👋, Barkev Şarklı
-#### An ambitious undergraduate student
+#### An undergraduate student at Kadir Has University
-I am an ambitious undergraduate student pursuing a degree in Computer Engineering and Mechatronics at Kadir Has University.
+* #### I am an ambitious undergraduate student pursuing a degree in Computer Engineering and Mechatronics at Kadir Has University.

-I am currently focusing on App Development, AI, and Robotics by creating my own applications and participating in new online courses.
+* ####  I am currently focusing on App Development, AI, and Robotics by creating my own applications and participating in new online courses.

   - 🔭 I’m currently working on **Swift**

   - 🌱 I’m currently learning App Development on **Udemy**

   - 🤝 I’m looking for help to enhance my knowledge

   - 💬 Feel free to contact me anytime if you have ideas or suggestions for enhancing the code

   - 📫 How to reach me **sarklibarkev@gmail.com**

   - ⚡ **I love CS50 <3**

 <h3 align="left">Connect with me:</h3>
 <p align="left">